What is the English Indicies of Deprivation data?

 - - Road distance to a post office

 - - Road distance to a primary school

 - - Road distance to a general store or supermarket

 - - Road distance to a GP surgery.

 - - Household overcrowding: The proportion of all households in a Lower-layer Super Output Area which are judged to have insufficient space to meet the household’s needs

 - - Homelessness: Local authority district level rate of acceptances for housing assistance under the homelessness provisions of the 1996 Housing Act, assigned to the constituent Lower-layer Super Output Areas

 - - Housing affordability: Difficulty of access to owner-occupation or the private rental market, expressed as the inability to afford to enter owner occupation or the private rental market.

 Living Environment Deprivation Domain

-Each individual map layer has a standard symbology based upon a decile classification.
-Each Lower Super Output Area (LSOA) has a colour based upon its decile classification.
+Each individual map layer has a standard symbology in which each Lower Super Output Area (LSOA) has a colour based upon its decile classification.
 ‘Deciles’ are published alongside ranks within the raw data.
-(Deciles are calculated by ranking the 32,844 small areas in England from most deprived to least deprived and dividing them into 10 equal groups.)
+(Deciles are calculated by ranking the 32,844 small areas in England from most deprived to least deprived and dividing them into 10 equal groups).